Druco/OBSOLETE-plasma-nm-wireguard/README.md

-# nm-plasma-wireguard
+# plasma-nm-wireguard
-Addition to nm-plasma to allow the use Wireguard VPN.
+Addition to plasma-nm to allow the use Wireguard VPN.